kai-lim/LondonGeneticsNetwork/annualmeeting.md

 We are delighted to announce an amazing schedule of outstanding speakers from London institutions (see below)

 # Post-meeting social
-Unfortunately, in-person social after the meeting will be postponed to early 2022 due to uncertainties behind the Omnicron variant.
+Unfortunately, in-person social after the meeting will be postponed to early 2022 due to uncertainties of the Omnicron variant.

 # Schedule on Friday December 3rd 2021